comictomcat/comictomcat/README.md

 I'm a software development enthusiast and just an average nerd.
 Hope to become a good developer one day

+- 🔭 I’m currently working on my health and making customers happy
+- :mailbox: How to reach me: @cmctmct on Telegram
+- 🌱 I’m currently learning AWS

 I speak these languages:
 - 🇬🇧 English (B2)
 - 🇷🇺 Russian (natively)